 No effective treatment, other than the management of symptoms, is currently available.
 A number of compounds are under investigation as chemotherapic agents.
 One of these, Cidofovir, has produced promising results in laboratory studies.

-Due to the success of an intense worldwide public health campaign, no naturally occurring case of this deadly disease has occurred since
+Due to the success of an intense worldwide public health campaign, no naturally occurring case of this deadly disease has occurred since October 26, 1977, when an unvaccinated hospital cook in Somalia became the last person to have naturally contracted the smallpox virus.

 The World Health Organization (WHO) officially declared smallpox eradicated in 1980.